-It’s that time of year again, when 80% of Americans spend less than an hour researching one of the most important decisions they’ll make in 2018: their health coverage.
+It’s that time of year again, when 80% of Americans spend less than an hour researching one of the most important decisions they’ll make this year: their health coverage.
 Unfortunately, this often leaves many people under-insured or without the right coverage for their needs.
 To prevent this from happening to you, we have a few tips that’ll help you make the right decisions for you and your family this open enrollment season.

 Tip #1- Review Your Family’s Recent Health History